 On the contrary, the Japanese use katakana to write words of foreign origin and foreign names.
 If you like to read manga in Japanese, you will certainly notice that katakana is also used to represent onomatopoeia and emphasis.

 Have you heard of the word “furigana”?
-Furigana is hiragana and katakana characters written in small forms above kanji in order to show the pronunciation.
+Furigana are hiragana and katakana characters written in small forms above kanji in order to show the pronunciation.
 Furigana is used in kids’ books and Japanese language textbooks for learners, in order to teach the reading of unknown kanji.

 Japanese Writing System #3: Kanji